Aubergine & Chickpea Tagine

 Recipe:

 Meanwhile, finely dice the onion and cut the pepper into small cubes.
-Reduce the heat and add them to the pan along with another tablespoon of olive oil.
+Reduce the heat and add them to the pan, along with another tablespoon of olive oil.
 Cook for 5 minutes until the onion and pepper have softened.

-Meanwhile, add the couscous to a heatproof bowl.
+In the meantime, add the couscous to a heatproof bowl.
 Season with a generous pinch of salt.
 Pour over 150ml of boiling water, stir once and cover the bowl with a plate.
 Set aside for 10 minutes.

 How to store

-Store in an airtight container, in the fridge for up to 3 days, or in the freezer for up to 2 months.
+Store in an airtight container in the fridge for up to 3 days, or in the freezer for up to 2 months.